 Backyard breeders are not registered, they don’t have anybody to answer to and usually don’t have the necessary knowledge required to become a breeder.

 Almost all breeders will sell a kitten with a health guarantee, which covers you for a multitude of medical problems.
-One example is a kitten of mine suddenly died.
+One example is a kitten of mine who suddenly died.
 There was no reason to believe the breeder was at fault, it was a rare form of anemia.
 Without hesitation, the breeder replaced the kitten, which put her out of pocket by several hundred dollars.
 Not many (if any) backyard breeders would do that.

 Do your homework before you become a cat breeder.
 Speak to people in the cat fancy, research the breed, and set up your home.

-The very best way to start out is as a cat exhibitor, you will get to meet breeders, stewards, and judges, all of whom will be able to advise you on showing, breed standards, and breeding.
-This provides you with an opportunity to find a mentor, which in my opinion is an absolute must for a breeder starting out.
+The very best way to start is as a cat exhibitor, you will get to meet breeders, stewards, and judges, all of whom will be able to advise you on showing, breed standards, and breeding.
+This provides you with an opportunity to find a mentor, which in my opinion is an absolute must for a breeder starting.
 A mentor will be there to help you along the way, advise you on all aspects of breeding.

 Contact your local council and find out if they have any restrictions on the number of cats you can keep on your property.
-Some councils have come down very hard on breeders and imposed unrealistic rules about numbers of cats that people can have.
+Some councils have come down very hard on breeders and imposed unrealistic rules about the number of cats that people can have.
 The onus is on you to make sure you find out and comply with local council regulations.

 Register a prefix:

 To become a cat breeder, you will need to register a prefix (cattery name) with a cat council.
 All kittens will carry the prefix name.
 For example, a cattery by the name of Holmat Burmese might name a litter of kittens the following:

 - Holmat Brown Delight

 - Holmat Lily